phproberto/joomla-entity/docs/Categories/Validation/CategoryValidator.md

-# Category searcher
+# Category validator

 `Phproberto\Joomla\Entity\Categories\Validation\CategoryValidator`

-> Validator for categories.
-To ensure that they cannot be saved without expected data.
+> Validator that ensures that categories cannot be saved without expected data.
 This validator is automatically executed each time you try to save a category entity but you can also execute it manually.

 ## Index <a id="index"></a>